Wichita Riverfest makes virtual return for 2020

 2020 will be the first year festival-goers won’t gather in the courtyard of Century II, but festival organizers say they are trying to keep many of those traditions alive.

-“Well, you know, there is just no replacement for funnel cakes and corndogs,” jokes Wichita Festivals Marketing & Communication Director, Teri Mott.
+“Well, you know, there is just no replacement for funnel cakes and corndogs,” jokes Teri Mott, Wichita Festivals Marketing & Communication Director.
 “We know that our fans love their traditions, so we’ve tried to provide as many traditions as possible.”

 Some of those continued traditions, for example, will be a modified version of the Sundown Parade.